 Oregon recognizes four levels – or degrees – of assault.
-A person is guilty of assault in the fourth degree – the least serious assault offense under Oregon law – if he:
+A person is guilty of assault in the fourth degree – the least serious assault offense under Oregon law – if they:

 A reckless act is one that is deliberately committed without regard for the outcome.
 Pushing someone out of the way in a crowd so that you can get through, without intending to injure the person, could be an assault if the person falls and is injured.